Imminence (band): Heaven in Hiding (2021–2023)

-The Black and Hanström's departure (2023-present)
+The Black and Hanström's departure (2023–2025)

 In June 2023, the band released the singles "Come Hell or High Water" and "Desolation".
 In August, "Heaven Shall Burn" was released, and in November the band released "Death by a Thousand Cuts".

 Following the release of the next single, "Continuum", in February 2024, the band announced their fifth studio album would be titled The Black.
 The album was self-released by the band on 12 April 2024, also announcing a European tour that year.
 During this tour, the band announced a North American tour taking place the following year.

 A 10th anniversary re-recording of their debut I, titled The Reclamation of I, was released on 20 December 2024.

 Ahead of their North American tour, the band released the singles "Death Shall Have No Dominion" and "God Fearing Man", and announced these would be released in an extended edition of The Black, titled The Return of the Black, which released on 7 March 2025, including re-recordings and included several featured artists.

-On September 15, 2025, the band announced that Peter Hanström had departed from the band, and that touring drummer Mikael Norén would replace him.
+On 15 September 2025, the band announced that Peter Hanström had departed from the band, and that Mikael Norén would fill in while the band were on tour.

+Axis Mundi (2026–present)

+On 11 June 2026, the band released a new single, "The Sword That Never Bends", their first release with Sumerian Records.
+On 21 July, the band released the single "False Light".
+The following day, the band announced their sixth studio album, Axis Mundi, as well as revealing its artwork and release date of 2 October 2026.
+Alongside the announcement, the band also released its third single "Crestfallen".

 Musical style and influences

 Imminence's style has been described as metalcore, symphonic metalcore, atmospheric metalcore, melodic metalcore, alt-rock, post-hardcore, and 'violincore'.

-The band has listed influences such as In Flames, Linkin Park, August Burns Red, Bon Iver, and Sigur Rós.
+The band has listed influences such as In Flames, Linkin Park, August Burns Red, Bon Iver, Sigur Rós, Being as an Ocean, Architects, Ólafur Arnalds, Johann Sebastian Bach, Cult of Luna and Coldplay.